mhe-guillermoarellano/ngx-baristamatic-percy-poc/README.md

 A working demo of the repo is deployed here: <https://baristamatic.netlify.com/>

-Simple change, should not trigger a visual change in Percy given ignore region set for date in the app.
+Simple change, should not trigger a visual change in Percy for ignore region set for date in the app.

 ## Problem Requirements